 And yet, despite all of that, I love it.
-In those opening moments, when that poorly edited fight begins with Fasil switching between backflipping his way across a parking lot and creeping on Connor, I knew I was in for a winner.
-I truly can’t decide whether Lambert’s performance is atrocious or sublime.
-It’s certainly captivating.
-Clancy Brown’s Kurgan is one of the finest characters in any medium I have experienced.
-He’s evil and eccentric and over-the-top and he just loves it all.
-The film caught Connery about a year or two before he stopped caring and just turned up to collect his pay.
-I’ve never been a fan of Connery.
-That thick Scottish accent despite being an Egyptian, a Spaniard, a Russian always riled me.
-But he’s fine enough in the film.
-The rest of the cast are just there to fill out the time before the final showdown.
-Roxanne Hart’s metallurgist/love interest role is very love interesty and descriptive of metals.
-The antagonistic cops who follow Connor are just that, antagonistic.
-The crazy old Vietnam veteran is there for some comic relief.
-At the heart of it, it’s a story of Connor and the Kurgan.
-They are the most developed of the characters.
-Everybody else is secondary and the script treats them as such.
+In those opening moments, when that poorly edited fight scene begins with Fasil switching between backflipping his way across an underground parking lot and running between cars, I knew I was in for something special.
+I truly cannot decide whether Lambert’s performance is atrocious or sublime.
+It’s certainly captivating either.
+Clancy Brown’s Kurgan is one of the finest villains of any medium.
+He is evil and eccentric and over-the-top and he is loving every minute of it.
+The film was fortunate enough to come out a year or two before Sean Connery stopped caring about the craft and just turned up to cash the cheque.
+I must say, I have never been a fan of Connery—and I include his Bond performances in that.
+His thick Scottish accent regardless of whether he’s playing a British Secret Service agent, a Russian submarine captain or an Egyptian pretending to be a Spaniard has always riled me.
+He is serviceable though: he is the Old Mentor to aid the Hero complete his Journey and he does it well enough to make you care at his inevitable death.
+As for the rest of the cast, they are there to fill out the time before the climactic battle and the script treats them as such.
+Roxanne Hart is there to be a love interest and show an interest in metallurgy who performs the role of the love interest while being knowledgeable about metals.
+The antagonistic cops are just that: antagonistic cops.
+The crazy old Vietnam veteran is there to provide some comic relief and add to the body count when the Kurgan gets around to skewering him.
+Ultimately, it is a story of Connor and the Kurgan, something that is proven true by being the only two characters who get some form of development.

-So, where exactly does Highlander stand?
+So where exactly does Highlander stand?
 Is it a good bad movie?
-It is a bad good movie?
-Different people might suggest different things.
-But journalists and film critics deserve scorn so who cares what those different people think.
-Good, bad, it’s all subjective to the individual.
-As an individual, I love the film.
+A bad good movie?
+Different people will of course say different things.
+But journalists and film critics deserve scorn in any case so who cares what others thing?
+Good and bad are subjective to the individual.
+And as an individual I love the film.
 Badly written, poorly acted, sloppily edited as it is.
-It’s an interesting premise done in a way that makes it charming despite all the issues listed above.
-It’s the reason I watch it every time it’s on, it’s the reason why I’ll watch it in future every time I see it on, and it’s why I’ll never bother to buy the DVD.
+It is an interesting premise made in a way that makes it charming despite—because?—of its issues.
+It’s the reason I watch it every time it is on, and why I will carrying do so.
+And it’s the reason why I will never spend money to own it.